jamestunnell/slang/Slang.md

 ### Environment

 A function environment starts with variables from input and output parameters.
-Output variables are assigned zero values.
+Output variables are assigned zero values if they are not assigned values at the top of function scope.

-Additional function-scope variables At each scope within the function body, new variables must be declared at the top of scope.
+#### Additional function-scope variables
+At each scope within the function body, new variables must be declared at the top of scope.

 ```
 func average(nums array<float>) (avg float) {